gritzko/librdx/HEX.md

     (as a pointer, standard C).
  4. Slices are consumed, unless we imply the parameter must be consumed fully.
 Then, it is untouched.
-    Either way, that is signalled through the slice type, e.g.
+    Either way, that is signalled through the const-ness of the slice type, e.g.
       - `$cu8c` untouched -- not consumed, not changed,
       - `$u8c` consumed, content unchanged,
       - `$cu8` not consumed, content changed,